 We get given money to make the visions of others come true – and sure it might not always feel glamorous – but that’s the small price you pay for being able to call this your life’s work.

 Sure, sometimes client feedback hurts a little and it doesn’t feel like ‘your’ creation anymore, but here’s the thing – it never was!
 It’s the clients, it’s your bosses, it’s whoever asked you to do it.
 Once you know that, you can approach it with gusto, you drop the ego and you give it the full force of your creative arsenal!
 Don’t feel creatively satisfied because you don’t feel ownership over anything?
 Well then start something yourself that is 110% yours!
 In the evenings, in the mornings, in your lunch times – whenever!
 If you don’t find creative satisfaction in one area of your life, seek it somewhere else!

 It feels like I’m glossing over all of these things right?
 All of these massive elements of creative life: Clients, feedback, miscommunication etc. Sure, I am glossing over everything.
 Because you have to, because I believe when you do take that big step back and get that creative perspective of OH MY DAYS MY JOB IS TO MAKE SOMETHING FROM NOTHING, it makes everything ok.

 Let’s be honest, we could be doing real work.
-We could be out labouring in the elements for 10 hours a day.
+Could be out labouring in the elements for 10 hours a day.
 We could be doing dangerous work for minimum pay.
-We could be having the pressure of having peoples lives in our hands day in, day out.
+Could be having the pressure of having peoples lives in our hands day in, day out.

 But, we don’t.